- Microsoft.Photos.exe memory issue can be strongly related to Runtime Broker.

-- Users who don’t need the Photos app can uninstall it to ensure that it doesn’t hog any system resources.
-Open the Windows search utility with the Windows key + S hotkey.
+- Open the Windows search utility with the Windows key + S hotkey.

-- Right-click PowerShell and select its Run as administrator option, which opens PowerShell with elevated user rights.
+- Click on the Run as administrator option under PowerShell to open the app with elevated user rights.

 - Restart Windows after uninstalling Photos.

-- After removing Photos, add an alternative image viewer to Windows 10.
-IrfanView and FastStone Image Viewer are two of the best third-party software alternatives to Photos.
+After removing Photos, add an alternative image viewer to Windows 10.
+Adobe Lightroom and IrfanView are two of the best third-party software alternatives to Photos.